 The process of awarding tenure ordinarily begins with a positive recommendation by a majority of the tenured faculty members of a department or school (that is, by a majority vote of those faculty members who hold tenure in the same department or school where the candidate's tenure would be based).
 Both positive and negative recommendations are forwarded to the appropriate Dean, ordinarily within ten business days of the decision, along with the promotion file and an explanation of the basis of the decision.
 In the event of a negative decision, the candidate must be notified in writing of the decision in a timely manner, ordinarily within one business day.
 The candidate may then submit a statement for inclusion in the file to be transmitted to the Dean.
 The Dean may (a) accept the negative faculty decision, thereby ending the matter, or (b) return it to the faculty for reconsideration.
-If the original negative decision is reaffirmed by the faculty, the Dean, if they/she/he favors tenure, may send a positive recommendation to the Promotion and Tenure Review Committee.
-If this committee acts favorably, its Recommendation is sent to the Provost.
+If the original negative decision is reaffirmed by the faculty, the Dean, if they/she/he favors tenure, may send a positive recommendation is sent to the Provost.
 A negative decision under these circumstances by the Promotion and Tenure Review Committee terminates consideration.